eums/website/community/index.markdown

 ---
 layout: page
-published: true
-title: Community Engagement
+title: Community engagement
 wordpress_id: 44
 ---

 <img class="full" alt="Children at one of EUMS' community events" src="{{ site.assets }}/img/enthralled-children.jpg">

-## Community Engagement
+## Community engagement

 The Edinburgh University Music Society has a great time making music, and we would love for this energy to reach members of the community who might not